am23219/expo-book-reader/arabic-book-reader/README.md

 ## Customization

-To use a different PDF or change the styling:
+To use different images or change the styling:

-1. Replace the PDF file in `assets/pdf/`
+1. Replace the image files in `assets/images/pages/`
 2. Update the book title in `App.js`
 3. Modify the colors in the styles section of `PDFReaderComponent.js`